gary-dalton/RaspberryPi-projects/core_pi.md

 + View the active DHCP leases with, `cat /var/lib/dhcp/dhcpd.leases`.
 + Use arp to more easily view active addresses, `arp`.
 + Verify that VNC and SSH work as expected with the DHCP assigned addresses.

+## <a name="8"></a>Add a guest user

+Core Pi may be accessed as a via point for novices.
+Novices should not have permission to run root commands.
+Only the pi user, _with a strong password_, should have root access.

++ `sudo adduser guest`
++ Enter a new password for guest, perhaps _raspberry_
++ Complete other information or skip as you choose
++ Accept the new user

+The _guest_ must now be given permission to connect using ssh.

++ `sudo nano /etc/ssh/sshd_config`
++ Add _guest_ to AllowUsers
+    - Should look like this `AllowUsers pi guest`
++ Reload the sshd_config, `sudo service ssh reload`

+## <a name="8"></a>Install additional packages

++ Make it easier to match pies to IPs, `sudo apt-get install avahi-utils`
++ Add the ability to resize partitions and therefore disk images on other SD cards. `sudo apt-get install gparted`

 # <a name="Conclusion"></a>Conclusion